 When would I need a White Label Solution Agreement?

-A White Label Solution Agreement is a contract between a supplier and a customer of a White Label SaaS (Software-as-a-Service) solution.
+A White Label Solution Agreement is a contract between a supplier and a customer of a White Label SaaS (Software as a service contract) solution.

 Essentially, a White Label Solution Agreement sets out the terms and conditions on which the supplier will provide the SaaS solution to the customer, including the supplier’s disclaimers and limits on the supplier’s liabilities in providing the SaaS solution.